-Catching a trending move just as it is taking off is a very satisfying feeling, and you can do it with consistency if you know how to spot trend trading opportunities.
+Catching a trending move just as it is taking off is a very satisfying feeling, and you can do it with consistency if you know how to spot market trend trading opportunities.
 Here’s how trends work, and how to catch the big moves.

-Trends have a repeating pattern of a strong impulse wave in the trending direction, then a smaller pullback against the impulse wave, followed by another impulse.
+Market trends have a repeating pattern of a strong impulse wave in the trending direction, then a smaller pullback against the impulse wave, followed by another impulse.
 The trend trader’s job, therefore, is to:

 - Isolate the most recent strong impulse wave to determine the trend.
 The trends direction tells us which direction to trade in.

 - Spot corrections in the trend, as it is these pullbacks that are going to provide an opportunity to enter into the trend direction.